-Does this financial product have a sustainable investment objective? • • Yes • No It will make a minimum of sustainable investments with an environmental objective: --% in economic activities that qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy x with a social objective It promotes E/S characteristics, but will not make any sustainable investments measure how the environmental or social characteristics promoted by the financial product are attained.
+Does this financial product have a sustainable investment objective? • • Yes • No It will make a minimum of sustainable investments with an environmental objective: ----------------------------------- It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 15% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It promotes E/S characteristics, but will not make any sustainable investments measure how the environmental or social characteristics promoted by the financial product are attained.